RubixML/ML/docs/extracting-data.md

 # Extracting Data
-Data will need to be loaded it into your project before it can become useful.
-There are many ways in which data can be stored, but the most common formats are either in plain-text format such as CSV or NDJSON and in a database such as MySQL or MongoDB.
+Data needs to be loaded into your project before it can become useful.
+Data can be stored in many formats, but the most common formats are either structured plain-text such as CSV or NDJSON or in a database such as MySQL or MongoDB.
 More advanced online systems will have an ETL (*extract transform load*) pipeline set up to deliver the dataset in real-time or at regular intervals.
 The way in which your data is delivered makes no difference to Rubix ML.
-Thus, you have the freedom and flexibility to implement the data source to fit the scale of the problem and current infrastructure.
+You have the freedom and flexibility to implement the data source to fit the scale of the problem and current infrastructure.
 In addition, the library provides [Extractor](datasets/extractors/api.md) objects to help automate more common use cases.

 ### CSV
 One of the most common formats that you'll find smaller datasets in is [comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) (CSV) files.
 A CSV file is a plain-text file that contains a table with samples indicated by rows and the values of the features as columns.
-The columns are separated by a *delimiter* such as a `,` character and may be enclosed on both ends with a `"`.
+The columns are separated by a *delimiter* such as the `,` character and may be enclosed on both ends with an *enclosure* such as `"`.
 The file can sometimes contain a header as the first row which gives names to the feature columns.
 Rubix ML provides the [CSV](datasets/extractors/csv.md) extractor to help import data from the CSV format and can be used in conjunction with a Dataset's `from()` method to new up a dataset object.
 The disadvantage of CSV is that type information cannot be inferred from the format and thus all data is imported as categorical (strings) by default.
-However, the library provides a [Numeric String Converter](transformers/numeric-string-converter.md) to handle transforming the data into the proper format after the dataset has been extracted from CSV format.
+However, the library also provides a [Numeric String Converter](transformers/numeric-string-converter.md) to handle transforming the data into the proper format after the dataset has been extracted from CSV format.

 **Example**